 Truck Accident Lawyer In Fort Lauderdale

 At the Law Offices of Chalik & Chalik, we’ve handled dozens of Fort Lauderdale truck accident cases in our firm’s history.
-These types of crashes are sadly all too common on Fort Lauderdales busy highways.
+These types of crashes are sadly all too common on Fort Lauderdale’s busy highways.
 We understand the state and federal laws regulating the commercial trucking industry and know how to file the right paperwork to get the claims process moving as soon as possible for clients.
-We can help your fight for just recovery for your medical costs, catastrophic injuries, wrongful death, lost capacity to earn, and pain and suffering from a big rig wreck.
-Call our Fort Lauderdale truck accident lawyers now for expert legal advice and a free, no obligation consultation.
+We can help your fight for just recovery for your medical costs, catastrophic injuries, wrongful death, lost capacity to earn, and pain and suffer from a big rig wreck.
+Call our Fort Lauderdale truck accident lawyers now for expert legal advice and a free, no-obligation consultation.

 Truck Accident Liability

 Commercial trucks are unique in that they must obey all roadway rules in Fort Lauderdale as well as federal rules regarding large truck maintenance and performance.
 The Federal Motor Carrier Safety Administration imposes laws regarding truck drivers’ hours of service, fleet upkeep, and cargo loading – to name a few out of hundreds of regulations.
 Trucking companies must engage in sound hiring and training practices, as well as performance checks on vehicle maintenance and inspections.
 Breaking any of the laws surrounding trucking and resulting in an accident is an act of negligence.
 Furthermore, truck drivers are required to comply with stringent federal and state guidelines concerning the amount of hours they drive, repair schedules, warning signals, the kind of freight that is transported and on what roads the freight is transported.
 Lack of compliance with such guidelines could be the cause of a collision.